-Figure 3-16.
+Figure 3-17.
 Electric Brake Release

-- 1. Chock wheels or secure machine with tow vehicle. - Position the key-select-switch to ground control station (1). - 3.
-Push and hold the enable push button (2). - Depress the brake release button (3) for one second to release the brakes.
+- 1. Chock wheels or secure machine with tow vehicle. - 2.
+Position the key-select-switch to ground control station (1). - 3.
+Push and hold the enable push button (2). - 4.
+Depress the brake release button (3) for one second to release the brakes.
 Once the brakes are released, an acoustic (discontinuous sound) alarm is triggered. - 5.
-When finished towing depress and hold both the enable push button (2) and the brake release button (3) again or power the machine down at the ground control station to re-engage the brakes.
+When finished towing, depress the brake release button (3) again and power the machine down at the ground control station to re-engage the brakes.